Skip to main content

 Jerry Moody, North Carolina Cooperative Extension director for Avery County, has been serving the people in Newland and the surrounding area with their family farms and Christmas tree operations since he was first hired in 1995 after graduating from Clemson.

-Since Hurricane Helene hit, however, he’s just trying to make sure everyone is accounted for and fed as the de facto manager of the emergency operations center in the region.
+Since Hurricane Helene hit, however, he’s just trying to make sure everyone is accounted for and fed as the coordinator of food distribution in the region.

 The longtime director has been going nonstop for the last two weeks, using generators for power and spotty cell service for communication with the outside world.
 He’s been gathering food and water for people throughout the county from his wife’s employer, grocery chain Food Lion, and storing hay and feed for livestock in three different donated warehouses.